justin-m-johnson/justin-m-johnson.github.io/content/_posts/2025-11-09-Getting CMMC Certified for a DIB Contractor-Business-A-Guide.markdown

 **Certified CMMC Assessor (CCA):** These professionals conduct the official assessments required for certification.

-To find certified CCPs and CCAs, DIB contractors can use the Cyber AB Marketplace—the official directory of certified CMMC professionals and organizations.
+To find certified CCPs and CCAs, DIB contractors can use the (Cyber AB Marketplace)[https://cyberab.org/Catalog] , the official directory of certified CMMC professionals and organizations.
 Here’s how:

 - Visit the Cyber AB Marketplace website.